chromium/chromium/docs/testing/web_platform_tests.md

 ### New failure notifications

-Test owners can elect to have the importer automatically file bugs against a component when imported changes introduce failures.
+The importer automatically file bugs against a component when imported changes introduce failures as long as test owners did not choose to opt-out the failure notification mechanism.
 This includes new tests that fail in Chromium, as well as new failures introduced to an existing test.
-To opt-in to this functionality, create an `DIR_METADATA` file in the appropriate `external/wpt/` subdirectory that contains at least `wpt.notify` and `monorail.component` fields.
+Test owners are encouraged to create an `DIR_METADATA` file in the appropriate `external/wpt/` subdirectory that contains at least `monorail.component` fields, which will be used by the importer to file the bugs.
 For example, `external/wpt/css/css-grid/DIR_METADATA` looks like:

 ```
 monorail {
   component: "Blink>Layout>Grid"
 }
 team_email: "layout-dev@chromium.org"
-wpt {
-  notify: YES
-}
 ```

 When tests under `external/wpt/css/css-grid/` newly fail in a WPT import, the